biocubicle/Bioinformatics/README.md

 Working out the reverse complement: #Working out the reverse complement of a strand
 #Input - Sequence of a strand
 #Output - The reverse complement of that strand

+Pattern Matching: #Find the positions in the genome where the pattern matches with the sequence at that position/index of the genome
+#Input - A pattern to look for in the DNA sequence and the DNA sequence itself
+#Output - The positions in the genome sequence where the sequence matches with the pattern.